 Basically, your car must be in good operating order before you can drive for Lyft.
 As mentioned, the age requirement for your car depends on where you live.
 For example, the nearest metropolitan city near me is Chicago and Lyft requires your car to be a year 2006 or newer in order to drive.

 You’ll need to take your vehicle in for an inspection to be approved to drive.
-Lyft has several inspections locations all over so when you apply, they will locate the closest one to you.
+Lyft has nationwide inspections locations so when you apply, they will locate the closest one to you.

 Finally, you must be able to use the Lyft smartphone app.

 It’s pretty easy to make money driving for Lyft.
 Once you complete your application and get approved, you simply download the Lyft app, sign in, and turn on your notifications to receive ride requests.
 Additionally, they’re currently offering a $1,000 earnings guarantee in your first 30 days.
 You just need 125 rides in the first 30 days to reach the guarantee.